-Tales of New York neurosis from Roz Chast
+Tales of neuroses from Roz Chast

 New Yorker magazine cartoonist Roz Chast has a new book.
-That makes me super anxious.
+That makes me anxious.
 It’s not that I’m jealous.
 I would be totally fine, but I couldn’t sleep last night.
 I think the waiter at that restaurant was looking at me funny.
-Then my neighbors were keeping me up … Chast’s new book, Going ...
+Then my neighbors were keeping me up … argh!
+Chast’s new book, Going ...

 Female artists of film animation honored @ AMPAS